Gzelle-cloud/portfolio/README.md

 Explore the different projects showcased in this portfolio.
 Each project includes a short description and (where available) a **live demo** link.

+## License

+This project, along with other projects in my GitHub, is open-source and available under the [MIT License](LICENSE).

 ---

 ⭐️ Thank you for visiting my portfolio!